Our Network strategy, planning and analysis scheme for graduates

 You will also get a chance to experience shorter placements in the rest of the company and throughout the industry.

 What opportunities are available at the end of the scheme?

 We’ll support you in choosing a first specialism within System Operator, and develop you to be one of our future leaders.

 During the scheme, you will have the opportunity to work towards a chartership in transport planning, with a chance to earn a valuable professional qualification later in your career.

 Why you should choose this scheme

-Over the course of the two years, you’ll be exposed to the strategic challenges facing the Great Britain's rail industry.
-You’ll get a network-wide view of the railway, and an understanding of the various industry-wide interfaces that Network Rail has.
+Over the course of the two years, you’ll be exposed to the strategic challenges facing Great Britain's rail industry.
+You’ll get a network-wide view of the railway, and an understanding of the various industry, including solving our greatest long-term challenges.-wide interfaces that Network Rail has

 Ready to make an epic career choice?